jayber/fodlereyez/README.md

 showing the .../SteamLibrary/steamapps/common directory.
 Entries have comments containing light-hearted descriptions of the games they contain.](demo4.png)

-* You can turn off comments, and show hidden files and folders with either command line arguments or ui commands.
+* You can turn off comments, and show hidden files and folders, with either command line arguments or ui commands.

 * You can drill down into subdirectories by left-clicking their name, or by selecting them using